Paddling Lower Rideau Lake & the Rideau River (Rideau Ferry to Edmunds)

 Lower part of Lower Rideau Lake: : East of Stonehouse Island you'll see that the navigation channel takes a long loop.
 It is following the original channel of the Rideau River.
 If you have a copy of the navigation chart, you can clearly see the old river channel from the depth readings on the chart.

-Mud Cut: There is a shortcut that avoids the long loop which can be paddled (not power boated).
+Mud Cut: This used to be a shortcut that avoided the long loop.
+Today it is no longer passable by even paddlers in low water (info as of 2018).
 This shortcut was originally dredged between 1909 and 1911.
 Early navigation maps (1920s) show the main route of the canal as being through this cut.
-That dredging stopped some time ago (~1970s) and the channel is slowly filling in, but it can still be paddled today.
+That dredging stopped some time ago (~1970s) and the channel has now filled in to the point that it is non-navigable.

 Bacchus Island: This is a glacial drumlin (an elongated gravel ridge) formed during the last ice-age.
 The long direction of the island shows the direction of the ice movement in this area (in this case, south-southwest).
 The island is named after William Bacchus who briefly owned part of the island in the 1870s.
 The development on the island that you see today started in the 1940s, with a permanent causeway to the island built in the 1950s.